isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-darwin-in-cambridge-and-wallace-in-the-malay-archipelago.md

 #### **NOTES**

-[^1 ]: See van Wyhe, J. (2013). *[Dispelling the darkness: Voyage in the Malay Archipelago and the discovery of evolution by Wallace and Darwin](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200148899)*.
+[^1]: See van Wyhe, J. (2013). *[Dispelling the darkness: Voyage in the Malay Archipelago and the discovery of evolution by Wallace and Darwin](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200148899)*.
 Singapore; New Jersey: World Scientific.
 (Call no.: R 576.82092 VAN)

-[^2 ]: See van Wyhe, J. (2014). *[Charles Darwin in cambridge: The most joyful years](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200921579)*.
+[^2]: See van Wyhe, J. (2014). *[Charles Darwin in cambridge: The most joyful years](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200921579)*.
 Singapore; New Jersey: World Scientific.
 (Call no.: R 576.82092 VAN)

-[^3 ]: Barlow, N. (Ed.).
+[^3]: Barlow, N. (Ed.).
 (1958). <i>The autobiography of Charles Darwin 1809–1882.
 With the original omissions restored.</i> London: Collins.
 (Not available in NLB holdings)

-[^4 ]: Barlow, 1958.
+[^4]: Barlow, 1958.

-[^5 ]: Barlow, 1958.
+[^5]: Barlow, 1958.

-[^6 ]: Barlow, 1958.
+[^6]: Barlow, 1958.

-[^7 ]: For many years it was said that Darwin was not really the naturalist, but more of a social companion to the ship’s captain.
+[^7]: For many years it was said that Darwin was not really the naturalist, but more of a social companion to the ship’s captain.
 This has recently been refuted, see van Whye, J. (2013, September).
 My appointment received the sanction of the Admiralty”: Why Charles Darwin really was the naturalist on HMS Beagle’. <i>Studies in History and Philosophy of Biological and Biomedical Sciences</i>, 44 (3), 316–326.
 Retrieved from DOI.Org website.

-[^8 ]: See van Whye, J. (2014, Winter).
+[^8]: See van Whye, J. (2014, Winter).
 A delicate adjustment: Wallace and Bates on the Amazon and “the problem of the origin of species”. <i>Journal of the History of Biology</i>, 47 (4).
 627–659.
 Retrieved from JSTOR via NLB’s *[eResources](https://eresources.nlb.gov.sg/main/)* website.

-[^9 ]: van Whye, J., & Rookmaaker, L.K.
+[^9]: van Whye, J., &amp; Rookmaaker, L.K.
 (Eds.).
 (2013). *[Alfred Russel Wallace: Letters from the Malay Archipelago](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200158642)*.
 Oxford: Oxford University Press.
 (Call no.: RSEA 508.092 WAL); van Wyhe, J. (Ed.).
 (2015). *[The annotated Malay Archipelago by Alfred Russel Wallace](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200350257)*.
 Singapore: NUS Press.
 (Call no.: RSING 959.8 ANN)

-[^10 ]: See Rookmaaker, K., & van Wyhe, J. (2012, December).
+[^10]: See Rookmaaker, K., &amp; van Wyhe, J. (2012, December).
 In Wallace’s shadow: The forgotten assistant of Alfred Russel Wallace, Charles Allen.
 Journal of the Malayan Branch of the Royal Asiatic Society, 85 (2), 17–54.
 Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.

-[^11 ]: For many years it was believed that Wallace was actually on the nearby island of Gilolo, but that mistake has now been laid to rest.
+[^11]: For many years it was believed that Wallace was actually on the nearby island of Gilolo, but that mistake has now been laid to rest.
 See *[van Wyhe](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200148899)*, 2013, pp. 202–204.

-[^12 ]: See *[van Wyhe](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200148899)*, 2013, pp. 225–226, 358 note 692; van Wyhe, J., & Rookmaaker, K. (2012, January).
+[^12]: See *[van Wyhe](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200148899)*, 2013, pp. 225–226, 358 note 692; van Wyhe, J., &amp; Rookmaaker, K. (2012, January).
 A new theory to explain the receipt of Wallace’s Ternate Essay by Darwin in 1858. <i>Biological Journal of the Linnean Society</i> 105 (1), 249–252.
 Retrieved from DOI.Org website.